ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/go.md

 ### Accept interfaces, return concrete types

 This is by far the most important and fruitful rule.
-When returning something meant to be used as an interface, always return a pointer.
+When returning something meant to be used as an interface, always return a pointer, except when the function can return one of multiple implementations (which is not that common).

 For example: